Self-Hosting

 Use

---no-cleanupto keep the container around for inspection after failure.Use
+--no-cleanupto keep the container or workspace around for inspection after failure.Use

---log-level debugto see detailed container creation and execution logs.Ensure the worker machine has sufficient resources (CPU, memory, disk).
+--log-level debugto see detailed execution logs.Ensure the worker machine has sufficient resources (CPU, memory, disk).

 Image pull failures